 Canada and Senegal established diplomatic relations in 1962.
 Relations between the two countries are close and touch on a wide range of activities.
 Already considering Senegal an important and reliable partner, Canada takes measures to further develop its relations with this country, which acts as a reference regarding democratic governance and sustainable economic development measures in Sub-Saharan Africa.

 In Senegal, Canada is represented by the Embassy of Canada in Dakar.

 Senegal is represented in Canada by the Embassy of Senegal in Ottawa.
 Honorary Consuls are also present in Montreal, Quebec City, Vancouver and Saint-Boniface.

 Trade and Investments

-In 2015, bilateral trade between Canada and Senegal totalled $42.6 million, including $34.2 million in exports and $8.4 million in imports.
-Canada’s commercial involvement in Senegal features a significant growth potential, including in the mining sector, agriculture, oil and gas.
+In 2018, bilateral trade between Canada and Senegal totalled $60,7 million, including 57 million in exports and $3.7 million in imports.
+Canada’s commercial involvement in Senegal features a significant growth potential, including in the mining sector, agriculture, oil gas, clean energy and digital sectors.
 Agricultural and marine products, phosphate mining, oil refining and construction materials are the country’s main industrial sectors.
 Canadian companies are strategically important in other sectors, such as education (textbooks), agriculture, the industry and transport sectors, as well as in the fields of consultation and engineering.
-Many Canadian mining companies such as Teranga Gold and IAMGOLD are presently active in the country.
+Many Canadian mining companies, such as Teranga Gold, are presently active in the country.

-- Foreign Investment Promotion and Protection Agreement (FIPA), 2014.
-To be ratified.
+Foreign Investment Promotion and Protection Agreement (FIPA), in force since 2016.